How much should you share with your kids about your divorce? It’s not an easy question to answer.

 Are you ready to move on from your relationship?
 Want to keep things amicable as you separate?

-Then consider divorce mediation instead of expensive and combative family lawyers.
+Then consider family mediation instead of expensive and combative family lawyers.

-Ian Shann, owner of Move On Mediation in Perth, has helped hundreds of separating couples to divorce quickly and amicably.
+Ian Shann, owner and accredited family mediator at Move On Mediation in Perth, has helped hundreds of separating couples to separate quickly and amicably.